Write for WordWorks

 Fiction, Creative Nonfiction, & Poetry

 Although we are primarily interested in articles, we will consider a limited number of poems (up to 30 lines) or pieces of prose (up to 500 words) centred around the theme.
 We pay $50 per piece.
+We only accept creative work from FBCW members.

 Art & Graphics